 Will 8K replace Sd and HD?

-There were more 8K receivers to be seen at the recent IFA show, but I wonder where all bandwidth is going to come from to deliver the video?
+As more 8K receivers are being seen at recent shows around the globe, I wonder where all bandwidth is going to come from to deliver the video?
 While the CE guys are pursuing ever more static resolution, is it really going to deliver better pixels or just more pixels?

 All things being equal—same compression algorithms, same bit depth—4320P120 is going to need 48 times the bandwidth of progressive HD, 1080P30.
 Sure there is some saving in temporal compression of higher frame rates, but its in the ballpark.
 And let’s not forget, that the higher the resolution, the easier it is to see compression artifacts.

 There are compromises, like lowering the dynamic resolution, the frame rate, down to 50, or even 24 fps (for the motion picture look).
 But that leads to inevitable disconnect between static and dynamic resolution: motion artifacts, blurry or strobing motion.